Datacube segmentation via Deep Spectral Clustering

 In addition, to address the well-known issues of \textit{posterior collapse} \cite{bowman2016generating, Alemi2017FixingAB, Lucas2019UnderstandingPC, lucas2019dont} and \textit{information preference} problem \cite{chen2017variational} during training, we employ an infoVAE architecture \cite{zhao2018infovae, Zhao2019InfoVAEBL}, i.e., instead of using the Kullback-Leibler divergence, we use the Maximum-Mean Discrepancy (MMD) approach \cite{gretton2008kernel, li2015generative}.
 MMD is a framework to quantify the distance between two distributions by comparing all of their moments.
 We implemented it using the kernel trick: letting $k( \cdot, \cdot)$ be any positive definite kernel, the MMD between two distributions $p$ and $q$ is defined as

-Additionally, we allow for either $\beta$ and $\gamma$ to be epoch-dependent, in order to tune dynamically during training how the MMD and the Silhouette terms affect the reconstruction, i.e. the loss we use is
+Additionally, we allow for either $\beta$ and/or $\gamma$ to be epoch-dependent, in order to dynamically tune how the MMD and the Silhouette terms affect the reconstruction during the training.
+The loss we use is

 where $i$ is the $i-$th training epoch, and where $\mathcal{L}_{\mathrm{MMD}} \equiv \mathrm{MMD} (\enc[X] || \mathcal{N}(0, \mathbb{1}_d) )$.